romeorizzi/TALight/README.md

 The whole problem collection of this multistage tutorial is hosted in the cloud at the web service server `wss://talight.tk/tutorial` that publicly exposes all services of its problems.
 To have a natural start with TALight, you can first explore the problems of this collection as deployed by this server.

-You can do this by running a TALight client (`rtal`) set up on your machine (Option 2), or by using a browser to operate a TALight client exported by a cloud hosted service (Option 3).
+You can do this by running a TALight client (`rtal`) set up on your machine (Option&nbsp;2), or by using a browser to operate a TALight client exported by a cloud hosted service (Option&nbsp;3).
-Option 3 is not ideal but allows you to explore what TALight might offer if you have no permission to install anything on your PC, or even from a tablet or a smartphone (in which case the impediments will however get more serious).
+Option&nbsp;3 is not ideal but allows you to explore what TALight might offer if you have no permission to install anything on your PC, or even from a tablet or a smartphone (in which case the impediments will however get more serious).

 ___
 A very good option for a cloud service allowing you to operate an `rtal` client is `repl`, a very notable free facility for learning programming languages.
 From the `repl` site you can play with the problem also operating from your preferred programming language and environment.